 Do not breathe from your lungs.
 Breathe deeply from your diaphragm.
 The long breaths which you take from your diaphragm (as if from your stomach) enable you to hold your notes for a long time and complete your song without unwanted breaks.

 To help you with this, look down when you breathe.
-If it your stomach which is going in and out when you breathe, then you are breathing correctly.
+If your stomach is going in and out when you breathe, then you are breathing correctly.
 If your shoulder or upper chest alone is moving, then your breathing is incorrect.
-Remember that this deep breathing alone will help you to hold the end notes till the BGM (background music) starts.
+Remember that this deep breathing alone will help you to hold the endnotes until the BGM (background music) starts.

 Note: Of course the most essential requisite for a good singer is breath control.
 Imagine how it would be when you are singing a fantastic song and halfway through find yourself breathless and unable to hold the note.
 So, regular breathing exercise is a must to sing better.
 While practicing breathing, hold notes for as long as possible so that it slowly becomes a habit.
 Secondly, understand the song and learn where you can take breaths and where you can exhale without missing a note.